TrevorPilley/phone-number-parser/CONTRIBUTING.md

 1. Add a `{Iso3166Code}_numbers.txt` in `/src/PhoneNumbers/DataFiles/` and set as an embedded resource within the project file.

-The structre of the file must follow:
+The structre of the file is pipe `|` delimted and the "columns" are as follows:

 `Kind|AreaCodeRanges|GeographicalArea|LocalNumberRanges|Hint`